Why You Should Host a Wordpress Blog on Your Own Domain

 - Begin adding pages and content to your website

-As mentioned before, if you don't want to deal with the technology you can always find someone to outsource the complete set-up and creation of your website.
+As mentioned before, if you don't want to deal with the technology you can always find someone on a freelance site such as Upwork to outsource the complete set-up and creation of your website.

-The only caveat here is to make sure that you actually buy your domain name and hosting account so that you are the owner of everything; not the person who you are outsourcing your website too.
+The important caveat here is to make sure that you, not a hired web consultant, actually buys your domain name and hosting account so that you are the owner of everything instead of the person to whom you are outsourcing your website work.